weronikawalczak/Webshop/README.md

 ## General info
 Webshop:
-* Shows the main page with all kind off products
+* Shows the main page with all kinds off products
 * Gives the possibility to filter products by product category and supplier
-* Displays form to register or login
 * Displays cart with products
 * Mocks the process of confirmation, checkout and payment